jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-not account for all of that in either breach notifications or ransomware victim listings scraped from the threat actors own notification websites.35This love story between zero\-day vulnerabilities and ransomware threat actors puts us all in a concerning place.
-By doing a survival analysis36 of vulnerability management data and focusing on the vulnerabilities in theFigure 19\.
-Survival analysis of CISA KEV vulnerabilitiesCISA Known Exploited Vulnerabilities
+not account for all of that in either breach notifications or ransomware victim listings scraped from the threat actors own notification websites.35
+This love story between zero\-day vulnerabilities and ransomware threat actors puts us all in a concerning place.
+By doing a survival analysis36 of vulnerability management data and focusing on the vulnerabilities in the
+CISA Known Exploited Vulnerabilities
 (KEV) catalog,37 (arguably an area of priority focus in vulnerability management), we found that it takes